AidanPlayz3310/pyWeather/README.md

 ### How to run it

-- i used python 3.13 but other ones will prolly work
+- I used python 3.13 but other ones will prolly work

-- u gotta do `pip install requests` and maybe `pip install json`
+- U gotta do `pip install requests` and maybe `pip install json`

-- i forgot if you need the second one or not lmao
+- I forgot if you need the second one or not lmao